Frequently Asked Questions

 What is PIL’s climate study about?

 The climate emergency demands immediate and collective action.
 To promote a shared understanding of the crisis more effectively, educators, librarians, journalists, climate stewards, policymakers, and concerned citizens need to know how a divided America views climate change and either takes action or does not.
 During 2023/2024, we are therefore conducting a large-scale survey of U.S. residents between 16 and 85 years old to delve into how their encounters with climate change news and information—and the behaviors that manage those encounters—shape Americans’ disparate responses to the worldwide climate crisis.
-A final open-access report with our findings will be published in June 2024.
+A final open-access report with our findings will be published by July 8, 2024 with a link posted to the PIL site.

 What are information worlds?
 How can they help us understand climate awareness in a divided America?